-Office and general costs increased in the current twelve-month period by \$86,584 when compared to the comparative twelve-month period mainly due to: increased bank charges incurred in relation to the Argentinean entities of \$28,381; increased rental and utilities charges incurred in Argentina of \$7,538 increased IT expenses of \$17,028 to assist in integrating and supporting the newly acquired operations; and increased travel costs of \$25,963 as well as increases in other general office costs as a result of the expanded activities and operations of the Company.
+Office and general costs decreased in the current three-month period by \$58,257 when compared to the comparative three-month period mainly due to: decreased bank charges incurred in relation to the Argentinean entities of \$24,892 as the quantum of cash transfers reduced from that of the prior period and as a result the related charges incurred decreased; a decrease in travel costs of \$21,648 and IT costs of \$17,428 as these costs were higher in the comparative three-month period due to greater corporate activities required in integrating and promoting the newly expanded Company.
+These cost decreases were offset by a slight increase during the period in various miscellaneous costs.